Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 \subsubsection{Task-dependent Effects}

-The last section of Table~\ref{tab:reading-times-lme:exp1} shows interactions involving condition.
-These indicate that the preview and the no preview condition cause differences in reading behavior, which is the key prediction we derived from the trade-off hypothesis.
+\changedSecond{As predicted by the Tradeoff Hypothesis,} we find a significant main effect of task in all measures: first fixation, first pass, total time, and fixation rate are all higher in the No Preview condition, confirming the observations we made based on the descriptive statistics in Table~\ref{tab:stat}.

+We now turn to the third section of Table~\ref{tab:reading-times-lme:exp1}, which shows interactions involving task. \changedSecond{As explained in Section~\ref{sec:exp1}, we expect readers in the Preview condition to focus more on answer-relevant words (e.g.,~named entities), which means we should see increased reading time on these words.} We visualize the significant interactions in Figures~\ref{fig:cond:logwf}--\ref{fig:cond:corrans}.

-We observe a significant negative interaction between condition and word frequency in first pass, total time, and fixation rate (see Figure~\ref{fig:human:cond:logwordfreq}).
+The results show a significant negative interaction between task and word frequency in first pass, total time, and fixation rate (see Figure~\ref{fig:cond:logwf}).
 This means that the word frequency effect is less pronounced in the Preview condition.
-We observe a similar effect for word length: the positive interaction of condition and word length in all reading measures indicates that word length has a weaker effect on reading time in the Preview condition.
+We observe a similar effect for word length (see Figure~\ref{fig:cond:wlen}): the positive interaction of task and word length in first pass and total time indicates that word length has a weaker effect on reading time in the Preview condition; though there is a negative interaction in first fixation.
 We hypothesize that when readers have preview of the question, they adopt a strategy in which the allocation of attention (i.e.,~the reading time) depends more heavily on information extracted from the question, and is less reliant on low-level factors such as word frequency and word length.

-We also find a positive interaction of condition and named entity status in first pass and total time (see Figure~\ref{fig:human:cond:namedentities}).
-Generally, readers spend more time on named entities, as they are potential answers (see main effect of IsNamedEntity).
-However, this effect is reduced in the Preview condition -- readers know what the answer should look like, and do not need to pay attention to all named entities, only to the ones that are potential answers.
-In the No Preview condition, a safer strategy is to spend extra time on all named entities.
+We also find a \changedSecond{negative} interaction of task and named entity status in fixation rate (see Figure~\ref{fig:cond:ne}). \changedSecond{This indicates that the overall task effect on fixation rate is reduced for named entities, potentially because readers focus more on such highly answer-relevant words in the Preview condition.}